shopsys/monorepo-tools/docs/wip_glassbox/wip-glassbox-customization.md

 State of forms is described much more in this [document](form-extension.md)

 ## Entities
+* visibility of all private properties and methods of DataFactories was changed to protected (@Miroslav-Stopka)
+    * protected visibility allows overriding of behavior from projects
 * entities can be extended by inheritance
 * all entities are extensible via `%shopsys.entity_extension.map%` parameter
 * more info in separate article [Entity Extension](entity-extension.md)